by John Ellis

-The second step requires you to lie flat on your back on the floor; not a bed or a couch, a hard surface works best.
+The second step requires you to lie flat on your back on the floor – not a bed or a couch, a hard surface works best.
 Place one hand on your abdomen.
 As before, inhale very deeply, vocalizing as you inhale.
 Exhale.
 Notice what happens.

 Humans are born breathing correctly and over time we learn bad habits (or, we’re on the track team and are intentionally taught shallow breathing).
 Assuming normal physiology, humans breathe correctly while asleep.
 Lying on your back almost forces you to breath diaphragmatically.
 Granted, whenever I would do that exercise with kids, at least one kid would do everything in his power to prove me wrong.
 That kid lost all hope of ever becoming the teacher’s pet.

-While a physical teacher is preferable when trying to learn how to breath diaphragmatically, there are some exercises that you can do on your own.
+While a teacher who is physically present is preferable when trying to learn how to breath diaphragmatically, there are some exercises that you can do on your own.
 The main value of a post like this one may be found in pointing the reader in the right direction and providing some motivation.
 A person really needs a physical teacher in order to master the tool of diaphragmatic breathing.
 I will offer this bit of advice, though – after doing the exercise above where you lie flat on your back, stand in front of a mirror with your hand on your abdomen and try and replicate the mechanics of breathing that you felt while lying on the floor.

 Another exercise that is useful in helping you replicate the mechanics of breathing that you felt while lying on the floor involves placing your hands around your sides, just below the rib cage.
 Place your thumbs on your back and the fingers on the front (left hand – left side, right hand – right side).
 Gently squeeze your sides and then breathe in through your nose.
 Try and cause your hands to open up while inhaling, especially the thumb.